danitso/clouddk-cloud-controller-manager/README.md

 ```

 ## Installation
-Follow these simple steps in order to deploy the controller:
+Follow these simple steps in order to install the controller:

 1. Ensure that `kubectl` is configured to reach your cluster